Almost 50 million people in the U.S. get sick with food poisoning each year, and 3,000 people actually die from it.

 5. Analyze Hazards

-Using the information you have, especially the process map you created in step two, you can now analyze the hazards you’ve identified along the steps of the process.
+Using the information you have, especially the process map you created in step two, you can now analyze the hazards you’ve identified along with the steps of the process.

 Make sure to keep track of which hazards already have been addressed with your processes.
 Some potential hazards will already be controlled by the system you have in place.
 Others have been previously overlooked, and need to be addressed now.